‘The cover up was terribly wrong’: London bishop addresses Pennsylvania sex abuse - London | Globalnews.ca

 “The organization as a whole needs to take responsibility for this behaviour and the situation that it creates for those most impacted by it,” said Swales during an appearance on the Craig Needles Show.

-“This isn’t an issue of [the] belief system, this is an issue of write or wrong.”
+“This isn’t an issue of [the] belief system, this is an issue of right or wrong.”

 As of Saturday afternoon, the petition has collected 80 signatures.